 Horror films are hollow films if they don't feature characters with whom you can identify or situations whose outcomes you can become invested in.
 Hereditary goes to places that even fans of the genre find disturbing, but the darkness feels at one with the world Aster has created.

-I don't know what kind of mind could come up with a move like Hereditary, let alone the genius capable of pulling it off so tremendously, but my hat is off to Ari Aster for taking so many chances and in the process reminding me what a thrill it is to be scared at the movies again.
+I don't know what kind of mind could come up with a movie like Hereditary, let alone the genius capable of pulling it off so tremendously.
+But my hat is off to Ari Aster for taking so many chances, and in the process, reminding me what a thrill it is to be scared at the movies again.

 Hereditary father and son Gabriel Byrne and Alex Wolff played father and son in the HBO series In Treatment from 2008 to 2010.